njsmith/zs/doc/format.rst

 ===========================

-This page provides a complete specification of the ZSS file format, along with rationale for specific design choices; it should be read by anyone who plans to implement a new reader or write for the format, or is just interested in how things work under the covers.
+This page provides a complete specification of the ZSS file format, along with rationale for specific design choices.
+It should be read by anyone who plans to implement a new reader or write for the format, or is just interested in how things work under the covers.

 Overview and general notes
 --------------------------

-ZSS is a read-only database format designed to store a multiset of records, where each record is an uninterpreted string of binary data.
+ZSS is a read-only database format designed to store a `multiset
+<https://en.wikipedia.org/wiki/Multiset>`_ of records, where each
+record is an uninterpreted string of binary data.
 The main design goals are:

 * Locating an arbitrary record, or sorted span of records, should be fast.
 * Doing a streaming read of a large span of records should be fast.
 * Hardware is unreliable, especially on the scale of terabytes and years, and ZSS is designed for long-term archival of multi-terabyte data.
-It must be possible to quickly and reliably validate the integrity of the data returned by every operation.
+Therefore it must be possible to quickly and reliably validate the integrity of the data returned by every operation.
 * It should be reasonably efficient to access files over slow, "dumb" transports like HTTP.
 * Files should be as small as possible while achieving the above goals.

-The main complication influencing ZSS's design is that compression/decompression is necessary to achieve reasonable storage sizes, but these operations are slow, block-oriented, and inherently serial.
+The main complication influencing ZSS's design is that compression is necessary to achieve reasonable storage sizes, but decompression is slow, block-oriented, and inherently serial, which puts the last goal in direct conflict with the first two.
 Compressing a chunk of data is like wrapping it up into an opaque bundle.
 The only way to find something inside is to first unwrap (decompress) the whole thing.
-This is why it won't work to simply write our data into a large text file and then use ``gzip`` (or whatever) on the whole thing: the only way to find any piece of data would then be to decompress the whole file, which takes ages.
-Instead, we need to split our data up into multiple smaller bundles.
-Once we've done this, locating individual records is faster, because we only have to unwrap a single small bundle, not a huge one.
+This is why it won't work to simply write our data into a large text file and then use a standard compression program like ``gzip`` on the whole thing.
+If we did this, then the only way to find any piece of data would be to decompress the whole file, which takes ages.
+Instead, we need some way to split our data up into multiple smaller bundles.
+Once we've done this, reading individual records can be fast, because we only have to unwrap a single small bundle, not a huge one.
 And, it turns out, splitting up our data into multiple bundles also makes bulk reads faster.
-If we want to read *all* the data, then we have to decompress all of it, so we have to do the same total amount of decompression whether it's packed into one big bundle or lots of small ones.
-In the multiple-bundle case, though, we can easily divvy up this work across multiple CPUs, and thus finish the job more quickly.
-But, there is a downside to splitting up our data like this: if you make your bundles too small, then the compression algorithm won't be able to find many redundancies to compress out, and so your compression ratio will not be very good.
+For a large read, we have to unpack the same amount of total data regardless of whether it's divided into small bundles or not, so the total work is constant.
+But, in the multiple-bundle case, we can easily divvy up this work across multiple CPUs, and thus finish the job more quickly.
+So, small bundles are great -- but, they also have a downside: if we make our bundles too small, then the compression algorithm won't be able to find many redundancies to compress out, and so our compression ratio will not be very good.
 In particular, trying to compress individual records would be hopeless.

-So our basic solution is to bundle records together into moderately-sized blocks, and then compress each block.
-Then we add some framing to let us figure out where each block starts and ends, and add an index structure to let us quickly find which blocks contain records that match some query.

-The overall structure looks like this:
+Our solution is to bundle records together into moderately-sized blocks, and then compress each block.
+Then we add some framing to let us figure out where each block starts and ends, and add an index structure to let us quickly find which blocks contain records that match some query, and ta-da, we have a ZSS file.
+The resulting structure looks like this:

 .. image:: /figures/format-overview.*
    :width: 100%